 Petty cash

 If is enabled on your device, you can record small cash movements during your session — like paying a supplier in cash, topping up the stamp fund, or receiving cash from another till.
-Each petty cash movement records:- Direction — in or out
+Record each movement with the amount, direction, and a category.
+You can attach a photo of the receipt.
+Petty cash movements are factored into your expected cash amount at close.
+If you took £20 out for milk and stamps, your expected cash will be £20 lower — so your count should still balance.To review past sessions, run date-range reports, or export EOD data, see End of Day Reports.

 Can I close the till if there's a discrepancy?